Charles F. Manski: Academic career

 He received his B.S. and Ph.D. in economics from MIT in 1970 and 1973.
 He first taught at Carnegie Mellon University (1973–1980), moving on to the Hebrew University of Jerusalem (1978–1983), and joining the faculty of the University of Wisconsin–Madison (U.W., 1983–1998).
 While at the U.W., Manski served as Director of the Institute for Research on Poverty (1988–1991) and as chair of the Board of Overseers of the Panel Study of Income Dynamics (1994–1998).
 Since 1997 Manski has been Board of Trustees Professor in Economics at Northwestern University.

 Manski has served as a member of the National Research Council's (NRC) Committee on National Statistics (1996–2000), and the Commission on Behavioral and Social Sciences and Education (1992–1998).
 At the NRC, he has been Chair of the Committee on Data and Research for Policy on Illegal Drugs (1998–2001) and a member of the Board on Mathematical Sciences and their Applications (2004–2007) and the Committee on Law and Justice (2009–).
 Manski is an elected fellow of the Econometric Society, The American Academy of Arts and Sciences, and the American Association for the Advancement of Science.
 In 2009, Manski was elected to the National Academy of Sciences; he is one of 2 economists elected to the body in 2009 and one of about 60 economists elected up to that point.
 In 2014 he was elected a Corresponding Fellow of the British Academy.

+For 2025 he was awarded the BBVA Foundation Frontiers of Knowledge Award in the category "Economics, Finance and Management".